-JOB The date separator defined by the DATFMT

-SYSVAL The date separator defined by the QDATFMT
+JOB The date separator defined by the DATFMT attribute of the current job is used in the report.
+SYSVAL The date separator defined by the QDATFMT system value is used in the report.

-date_sep Specify the date separator character used in the
+date_sep Specify the date separator character used in the report.

-report.
 For example, if you are processing a report containing dates that have a hyphen as the date separator on a system where the normal date separator character is a slash, specify - (hyphen).